 Especially for those who are new to digitised fleet management, consumers often prioritise fleet software that is easy to use, not expensive and has a proven track record of reliability and success at fleet management optimisation.

-Vimcar’s award-winning fleet management system is the market leader in Germany.
+Vimcar’s award-winning fleet management and tracking software is the market leader in Germany.
 It's well-known for its user-friendly software and its hardware that can be self-installed in minutes.
 For those wanting more support, Vimcar’s free onboarding and direct customer assistance is also available.

 of the Future